p1gm1/p1gm1/README.md

 * [Backend development with python and Django, PLatzi](https://platzi.com/p/aperdomo1988/ruta/3-backend-python/diploma/detalle/)
 * [NLP Processing Specialization, deeplearning.ia](https://coursera.org/share/ef5e2194ad27bbdf5e7364f7303a5b3f)

-#### 🔭 I’m currently working on

-Currently working as a consultant developer.
-Also working on the following open source projects:

-* Sky-eye, a desktop and web app for counting crops of oil-palm, guava and passion-fruit.

 #### 🌱 I’m currently learning

 MLOps, Machine Learning Engineering for Production